 In its simplest definition, whole health learning is the means to educate students so that they understand the factors that influence personal, family, community and social health and vitality and so that they come to value the skills to manage their own health as they grow and mature after secondary school.

 Ultimately this will be a very extended process, as each school, district, and educational jurisdiction determines where along the continuum of whole health learning they currently reside and where they want to be.
 As a starting point, we are drawn to the group of activities that we refer to as:

 These activities form the basis for what we call whole health wellness studies that blend core academic subjects with experiential learning activities that have been shown to improve health, fitness, cognition, social and emotional skills and academic performance.
 (A first model was adopted at Lakeside Middle School in Millville, NJ for its second semester of 2019.
-The initial description is here.)
+A summary of that experience and its formal evaluation is here.
+Lakeside MS is repeating the program for the 2019-2020 school year.)

 - As a formal practice or activity, each is led by innovators in national and regional settings; each is informed by an established knowledge and evidence base; each is creating networks of practitioners and collaborators; many have developed curricula aligned with academic standards, and all have attained modest if uncertain places in schools.

 - While most wellness programs can or are required to show positive impacts on academic performance, very few involve capturing and analyzing health knowledge data, especially across a student’s full K-12 experience.